What the heck is an occlusive?

-Think all things emolliency – like oils, butters, and proteins that trap moisture close to the skin, and do the double duty of making your skin feel softer.
+Think of all things emolliency, like oils, butters, and proteins that trap moisture close to your skin and do the double duty of making your skin feel soft.

-Other ingredients can be used to occlude your skin; they are referred to in the industry as barrier repairing ingredients like ceramides and cholesterol, because they set up a protective barrier between your skin and the outside world.
+Other ingredients that occlude your skin are referred to in the industry as barrier-repairing ingredients; these include ceramides and cholesterol, which set up a protective barrier between your skin and the outside world.

-- lecithin are phospholipids that are important occlusive that naturally absorbs, helping to repair an impaired barrier
+- lecithin are phospholipids that are essential occlusives that naturally absorb, helping to repair an impaired barrier

 - gorgeous butters like cocoa, mango, and shea stick around on your skin, helping to protect it from the outside world

-- squalane the sebaceous glands responsible for producing sebum – a cocktail of wax esters, triglycerides, and squalene-create a protective coating on yourskin’s outer layer.
-Sebum helps to moisturise and keep the protective barrier intact
+- the sebaceous glands responsible for producing sebum create a cocktail of wax esters and triglycerides on your skin to create a protective coating; squalane and jojoba help to form an occlusive barrier

-- ceramides are skin-identical ingredients that are missing, we combine them in Fortify barrier repair cream, to replenish ingredients that deplete over time, through trauma or with age
+- ceramides are skin-identical ingredients that are naturally found in your skin; we combine them in fortify barrier repair cream to replenish ingredients that deplete over time through trauma or age

-Our clean and conscious beauty standpoint means many of those ingredients mentioned below, we don’t include in our formulas.
+Our clean and conscious beauty standpoint means many of the ingredients mentioned below are not included in our formulas.